Skip to main content

 More complex uniqueness constraints, composed of multiple attributes and/or relationships can be defined at the Node or Generic level with the property uniqueness_constraints.
 It's possible to define multiple uniqueness constraints and each of them will be evaluated individually.

 • For an attribute, the valid format is <attributename>__value.
-Currently only value is supported but in the future the plan is to allow additional metadata to be used as well.
+Currently only value is supported but in the future, the plan is to allow additional metadata to be used as well.

 nodes: